alvarolm/GoRename/README.md

 2) press CTRL+ALT+R, then using the up and down keys select the optional flags to be used with ENTER, once you're done press ESC or click away.

-3) type the new name and press ENTER
+3) type the new name and press ENTER.

-4) then review the parameters and press ENTER again to confirm and execute the gorename tool.
+4) review the parameters and press ENTER again to confirm and execute the gorename tool.

 (If by any chance the results panel disappears just press CTRL+SHIFT+ALT+R)